dfb/firesite/README.md

 If you want the landing page ('/') to be a SitePage, give it the name `index`; Firesite recognizes this as a special case.

+As mentioned earlier, a Firesite-based website is actually an SPA, though from the user's perspective this isn't overly obvious - the URLs *look* like normal URLs (and are not hash-based) and the browser history works properly.
+The site is an SPA, however, so that navigation among pages doesn't reset our connection to the database or reset our in memory cache of records read from the database.
+At some point this may change (e.g. use local storage for the cache).

 Currently, the builtin admin page is best described as "absurdly cheesy" and can be used to see what pages exist and add new pages, but that's about it.

 # Still to document
 - Uploading images and other files
+- Public dir - put favicon, global css, shipped images, etc. in here and '/public' maps to '/' on the finished site
 - creating SitePage widgets
 - using SitePage widgets - in the markdown, `{widgetname param="x" other="y"}`
 - adding more backend actions - don't add whole new functions, just add an action.
 Client side, use CloudCall.